Tecplot/pytecplot-workshop/README.md

-# pytecplot-workshop
+# PyTecplot Workshop

-PyTecplot Hands-on Workshop for TFAWS 2019.08
+Data files and example python scripts for use during the PyTecplot hands-on workshop for TFAWS in August, 2019.